 1. Additional Buyer’s Stamp Duty

-Loathed by second-time home buyers (and for good reason), the ABSD rates increased from 7% to 12% after the 2018 property cooling measures kicked into full gear.
+Loathed by second-time home buyers (and for good reason), the ABSD rates increased to 17% after the 2021 property cooling measures kicked into full gear.
 But how does this impact first-time private homeowners exactly?
 You’ll still have to fork out ABSD temporarily, as the amount will be refunded to you once you’ve sold your previous property within the 6-month window.

 Another casualty to government-enacted property cooling measures are the LTV rates which have been lowered from 80% to 75% (if this is your first bank home loan or you’ve paid off your existing home loan).
 Home buyers now have less wiggle room in terms of borrowing money from the bank to finance their home.
 A drop in the LTV rate also means you’ll need to pay a higher down payment which is payable via cash or CPF.